Wally Downes: AFC Wimbledon

 On 4 December 2018, Downes took over after Neal Ardley had left the club by mutual consent.
 His assistant manager was fellow former Wimbledon FC midfielder Glyn Hodges.
 When Downes was appointed, Wimbledon were six points from avoiding relegation from League One.
 They had slipped further behind to be nine points below 20th place in early March.
 Under Downes they won 21 points from their last 12 matches and successfully avoided relegation on the final day of the season.

 On 25 September 2019 he was suspended from his duties by the club after being charged by the FA for misconduct under FA Rule E1(b), in respect of eight small bets placed on various football matches in a period between 30 November 2013 and 12 July 2019.
 In October, the FA issued Downes with a fine of £3,000 and banned him from football for four weeks after he admitted the offences.
 Two days later, he and the club parted company.

+Lions Gibraltar

+On 25 July 2025, Downes was appointed manager of Lions Gibraltar in the Gibraltar Football League.